-Carote marinate are beautiful to look at and wonderfully versatile.
+Carote marinate, or marinated carrots, are beautiful to look at and wonderfully versatile.
 In season year ’round, they serve equally well as an antipasto or side dish, or as part of a buffet spread.
 Best of all, they take almost no effort to make and can—indeed, should—be made ahead of time.
-If you ask me, every cook should make them part of their Italian repertoire.
+If you ask me, every cook should make marinated carrots part of their Italian repertoire.
 The dish is at its best made with those gorgeously slender and sweet baby carrots, but even supermarket carrots will lend themselves nicely to this treatment.

 Serves 4-6 as an antipasto or side dish